 all notes on protected areas

-There is no public transportation available to Mt.
+There is no regular public transportation available to Mt.
 Kolovrat.
 The most convenient way is to visit Mt.
 Kolovrat by car: from the town of Tolmin (15 km) or from the village of Idrsko through the village of Livek (23 km).

 Turn from the main road Tolmin-Kobarid 300 m after the roundabout at the sign for Mt.
 Kolovrat.
 Continue through the village of Volče and along the only road through the Kamnica Valley to the ridge where the road turns towards the former border crossing Solarje and the Brda region.
 Here, turn right to the top of the slope and to the parking lot beneath the World War I Outdoor museum.